nightsyde/FrontEndDeveloper-Projects/README.md

 # Project 4: Evaluate a News Article with Natural Language Processing

 Project is meant to practice using API's and server/client communication.
+Form searches for news items with form data included and returns up to 10 stories.

 # Task List
 = Set up Webpack